 If the value is greater than one it shows that current assets are larger than current liabilities and indicates that the business should be able to convert its short term assets (cash, inventory, accounts receivable) into cash and pay its short term liabilities (accounts payable).

 On the other hand, if the value is less than one, the current assets are less than the current liabilities, and the business may be in danger of not being able to satisfy its short term liabilities as they fall due.

 Ideally the value should be greater than one and, to provide a margin of safety, should be in the region of two.

 Current Ratio Example

-As an illustration we use the balance sheet below is used as an example to show how to calculate the ratio.
+As an illustration we use the balance sheet below to show how to calculate the ratio.

 |Property, plant and equipment||500|

 |Total liabilities and equity||1,180|

-The numbers used in the calculation are highlighted in the balance sheet shown.
+To demonstrate the numbers used in the calculation are highlighted in the balance sheet shown.
 As can be seen in the above example the current assets are 680 and the current liabilities are 425.

 Current ratio = Current assets / Current liabilities = 680 / 425 = 1.6

 In this case a value of 1.6 indicates that the current assets are 1.6 times greater than the current liabilities, and that the business should be able to pay its short term liabilities as they fall due.

 The current ratio is reported on the ratios page of the financial projections template and should be monitored to ensure that it shows a value which is improving over time and is at least equal to one.

 This current ratio will vary from industry to industry, and therefore it is important when making comparisons to determine an industry current ratio based on financial statements of businesses similar to your own.

 While an increasing value can indicate increasing liquidity, a value which is too high implies a lot of funds are tied up in accounts receivables, inventories or as cash.
 It is generally accepted that funds tied up in this way earn very little or nothing for the business.